-Extrawurst is another type of wurst, which is a famous Austrian type of scalded cold cut.
-The sausage is made from a mixture of pork, beef, and bacon fat which are well-seasoned.
-It has a fine texture, light color, and is usually moist.
+Extrawurst is another type of wurst, a famous Austrian scalded cold cut.
+The sausage is made from well-seasoned pork, beef, and bacon fat.
+It has a fine texture and light color and is usually moist.

 See Related: Historical Landmarks in Frankfurt

 This is a type of pre-cooked German sausage.
 Its ingredients are cooked before preparing the sausage meat.
 Then, gelatin-solidified fat or blood proteins normally coagulated by heating hold the individual components together.
 Unlike Bruhwurst, Kochwurst doesn’t remain solid but more or less becomes liquefied on heating.

 The sausage is filled into tins, jars, or intestines and then boiled in steam or hot water.
 Kochwurst often contains offal-like tongue or liver, blood, and cereal (in Grützwurst).